agalue/cassandra-azure/README.md

   ssh -o ServerAliveInterval=10 -p 8101 admin@localhost
   ```

-  Use the bastion for this purpose or access via SSH the OpenNMS server through its Public IP.
+  The OpenNMS Server allows SSH via its public IP.

 * Execute the `metrics:stress` command on each OpenNMS server.
 The following is an example to generate fake samples to be injected into the cluster.